fishjam-cloud/documentation/versioned_docs/version-0.23.0/api/server-python/fishjam.md

     options: RoomOptions | None = None
 ) -> Room
 ```
-Creates a new room
+Creates a new room.

-Returns the created `Room`
+Args:
+- options: Configuration options for the room.
+Defaults to None.

+Returns:
+- Room: The created Room object.

 ### get_all_rooms
 ```python
 def get_all_rooms(self) -> list[Room]
 ```
-Returns list of all rooms
+Returns list of all rooms.

+Returns:
+- list[Room]: A list of all available Room objects.

 ### get_room
 ```python
 def get_room(self, room_id: str) -> Room
 ```
-Returns room with the given id
+Returns room with the given id.

+Args:
+- room_id: The ID of the room to retrieve.

+Returns:
+- Room: The Room object corresponding to the given ID.

 ### delete_peer
 ```python
 def delete_peer(self, room_id: str, peer_id: str) -> None
 ```
-Deletes peer
+Deletes a peer from a room.

+Args:
+- room_id: The ID of the room the peer belongs to.
+- peer_id: The ID of the peer to delete.

 ### delete_room
 ```python
 def delete_room(self, room_id: str) -> None
 ```
-Deletes a room
+Deletes a room.

+Args:
+- room_id: The ID of the room to delete.

 ### refresh_peer_token
 ```python
 def refresh_peer_token(self, room_id: str, peer_id: str) -> str
 ```
-Refreshes peer token
+Refreshes a peer token.

+Args:
+- room_id: The ID of the room.
+- peer_id: The ID of the peer whose token needs refreshing.

+Returns:
+- str: The new peer token.

 ### create_livestream_viewer_token
 ```python
 def create_livestream_viewer_token(self, room_id: str) -> str
 ```
-Generates viewer token for livestream rooms
+Generates a viewer token for livestream rooms.

+Args:
+- room_id: The ID of the livestream room.

+Returns:
+- str: The generated viewer token.

 ### create_livestream_streamer_token
 ```python
 def create_livestream_streamer_token(self, room_id: str) -> str
 ```
-Generates streamer token for livestream rooms
+Generates a streamer token for livestream rooms.

+Args:
+- room_id: The ID of the livestream room.

+Returns:
+- str: The generated streamer token.

 ### subscribe_peer
 ```python
 def subscribe_peer(self, room_id: str, peer_id: str, target_peer_id: str)
 ```
-Subscribe a peer to all tracks of another peer.
+Subscribes a peer to all tracks of another peer.

+Args:
+- room_id: The ID of the room.
+- peer_id: The ID of the subscribing peer.
+- target_peer_id: The ID of the peer to subscribe to.

 ### subscribe_tracks
 ```python
 def subscribe_tracks(self, room_id: str, peer_id: str, track_ids: list[str])
 ```
-Subscribe a peer to specific tracks of another peer.
+Subscribes a peer to specific tracks of another peer.

+Args:
+- room_id: The ID of the room.
+- peer_id: The ID of the subscribing peer.
+- track_ids: A list of track IDs to subscribe to.

 #### Inherited Members
 * **Client**: